There are many types of financial aid. This page explains the types of aid available for you at Bellevue College.

 Student loans are a low-interest federal loan which require repayment.
 BC participates in the Direct Stafford Loan program which provides the best benefits for you as a borrower.
 This program is not a credit history-based program.
 Both subsidized and unsubsidized loans are available.
 Get full details about this option and how to apply.

 The Federal Parent PLUS loan program is a credit-based loan program available to all qualifying parents.
 You’ll first need to complete the FAFSA before your parents can borrow money under this program.
 You must also fill out a BC plus loan application.
 If your parents are denied the loan because of their credit rating, if you’re a dependent student (as defined by the FAFSA) you can usually borrow additional funds under this loan program.
 Contact our office if this situation applies to you.

 Work-study programs offer you the opportunity to gain valuable work experience while earning money for college.
 Some jobs can be a great opportunity to enhance your current course work as well as gain valuable real-world work experience.

 Scholarships are normally considered “gift aid” because they don’t need to be repaid.
 There are thousands of scholarships with many different eligibility criteria and many different types of applications.
 Donors set their eligibility criteria in ways that help to direct their funds to the type of education or job training they want to support.
-BC provides a Scholarships website which highlights a number of great scholarships available including scholarships offered by the BC Foundation.
+Listed below are some scholarship sites to help you get started; in addition you can find scholarships offered by the BC Foundation.